Nashville Murder Defense Lawyer

 Murder is the ultimate crime, with the most serious penalties of all violent crimes.
-If convicted of murder in Tennessee, you could face life in prison without parole, a lifetime prison sentence, or even the death penalty, based on the circumstances of the case.
+If convicted of murder in Tennessee, you could face life in prison without parole or even the death penalty, based on the circumstances of the case.
+With stakes this high, you should seek the help of a murder defense lawyer as early on in the case as possible.

+An experienced attorney can aggressively protect your rights and give you the best chance to get a favorable outcome.
 At Byron Pugh Legal, our work is widely recognized throughout courts in Nashville, TN.
 Our attorneys have a reputation for results in violent crime cases.

-In case the charges cannot be resolved through a plea deal or negotiation, our Nashville murder defense attorneys are not afraid to take the case to trial.
+In case the charges cannot be resolved through a plea deal or negotiation, our Nashville defense attorneys are not afraid to take the case to trial.
+We shall hold the prosecution to its burden of proving the charge beyond a reasonable doubt.

 The different types of murders as recognized by Tennessee law are outlined below:

 • First-degree murder: This is the most serious murder charge you could face.
-There are three main types of first-degree murder – premeditated murder, murder involving a bomb, and felony murder.
+There are three main types of first-degree murder: premeditated murder, murder involving a bomb, and felony murder.
 If convicted of first-degree murder, you could face life behind bars or the death penalty.

 • Second-degree murder: This is the willful killing of another person, including repeated acts such as drug distribution or bodily injury.
 It’s classified as a Class A felony and may carry a punishment of 15 to 60 years behind bars and potential fines.